ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/custom-passes-extensions/Custom Stencil Walkthrough_ Pt1.md

+---
+sortIndex: 3
+---

-\*Helpful bits >
+*Helpful bits >

 SetDepthStencilStateForBasePass()

-TStaticDepthStencilState&lt;...>::GetStaticState() for the class defining all the stencil op state
+TStaticDepthStencilState<...>::GetStaticState() for the class defining all the stencil op state

-TStaticStencilState&lt;>::GetRHI() for getting the default stencil (iirc, stencil expects to be set back to the default but not sure)
+TStaticStencilState<>::GetRHI() for getting the default stencil (iirc, stencil expects to be set back to the default but not sure)

 RHICommandSetStencilRef() for setting stencil